Low-Frequency/Proxmox-VM-Patchmanagement/README.md

 If wanted, the script sends a Telegram notification after the patching process has been finished.
 It also prints out the whole process, as well as a summary at the end.

 The patching process looks like this:
+1. Get a summary of all VMs
+1. Determine if a VM has to be patched based on the tags
-1. Collect the status (started or stopped) of all VMs, which have patching enabled
+1. Get the hostname of the VMs that have to be patched
+1. Build an inventory of VMs to be patched
-1. Start all stopped VMs
+1. Start all stopped VMs which need to be patched
 1. Try to connect to the VM via SSH
     1. If the SSH connection is successful, delete the latest snapshot of the VM and create a new one
         * If the snapshot creation fails, skip patching